-- 1. The Bank should make a full, fair, accurate, and timely disclosure to the public of every material fact or event that occurs, including but not limited to acquisition or disposal of significant assets, which could adversely affect the viability or the interest of its shareholders and other stakeholders.
-Moreover, the Board of the offeree company should appoint an independent party to evaluate the fairness of the transaction price on the acquisition or disposal of assets.
-(Recommendation 8.6, SEC CCG) - 2.
-As a publicly-listed company, the Bank must comply with the continuing disclosure requirements of the Philippine Stock Exchange.
-The Bank must promptly make available all information, through the submission of structured and unstructured disclosures, that would enable a reasonable investor to determine whether to buy, sell or hold securities, or in connection with the exercise of related voting rights.
-It must take reasonable steps to ensure that all investors have equal access to such information. - 3.
-Information on BDO Group business structure including subsidiaries, joint ventures/special purpose vehicles, and the participation of significant shareholders, directors, and senior officers will be provided and updated regularly in the corporate website. - 4.
+- 2. Information on BDO Group business structure including subsidiaries, joint ventures/special purpose vehicles and the participation of significant shareholders, directors and senior officers will be provided and updated regularly in the corporate website. - 3.
 Biographical details on individual board members and key officers to evaluate their experience and qualifications, and assess any potential conflicts of interest that might affect their judgment.
-(Recommendation 8.3, SEC CCG) - 5.
-Audited financial statements will be released not later than 60 days after the close of the financial year together with a statement that management is responsible for its preparation and fair presentation in accordance with the financial reporting standards in the Philippines for banks. - 6.
-All such information shall be disclosed through the appropriate disclosure mechanisms of the Philippine Stock Exchange and submissions to the Securities and Exchange Commission for the interest of its stockholders and other stakeholders.

-7. The Bank will not put up barriers or impediments that will prevent stockholders from communicating or consulting with one another on any issues related to the Bank.
+(Recommendation 8.3, SEC CCG) - 4.
+Audited financial statements will be released not later than 60 days after the close of the financial year together with a statement that management is responsible for its preparation and fair presentation in accordance with the financial reporting standards in the Philippines for banks. - 5.
+All such information shall be disclosed through the appropriate disclosure mechanisms of the Philippine Securities Exchange and submissions to the Securities and Exchange Commission for the interest of its stockholders and other stakeholders. - 6.
+The Bank will not put up barriers or impediments that will prevent stockholders from communicating or consulting with one another on any issues related to the Bank.

-The BDO Code of Conduct and Business Ethics provides clear rules on disclosure of information and strictly prohibits the unauthorized disclosure, use, and passing on of sensitive/confidential, non-public information for personal gain which it considers illegal.
+The BDO Code of Conduct and Business Ethics provides clear rules on disclosure of information and strictly prohibits the unauthorized disclosure, use and passing on of sensitive/confidential, non-public information for personal gain and is considered illegal.
 (Recommendation 8.1, SEC CCG)